TEAMuP-dev/HARP/README.md

 | Versions | 13.0, 13.4, 14.2.1, 14.5 | 10.15 | 10, 11 | 22.04 |

 <!-- content/install/ -->
-Please visit [our website](https://harp-plugin.netlify.app/content/install/macos.html) for instructions on installing HARP.

-# Setup

 <!-- content/setup/ -->
-Please visit [our website](https://harp-plugin.netlify.app/content/setup/logic.html) for instructions on setting up HARP as an external sample editor.
+Please visit [our website](https://harp-plugin.netlify.app/content/install/macos.html) for instructions on installing HARP for different operating systems and setting it up as an external sample editor for different DAWs.

 # Usage